-The SENCO, Pastoral Support Worker and Family Support Worker are also available to meet with parents/carers on request.
+The SENCO, Learning mentor and Attendance officer are also available to meet with parents/carers on request.
 For children with special educational needs who are also 'Looked After', termly Personal Education Plan (PEP) meetings are held to discuss their children's needs and progress and identify well-being and educational targets.

 We communicate with all parents/carers through our website, newsletters, parentmail and parent group meetings.
 Additional meetings may be requested by parents/carers or school to discuss individual needs or concerns.
 We always obtain parental agreement when we place a child on the Code of Practice.
 If it is necessary to involve outside agencies to help us support children with special educational needs we always obtain parental permission.
 Interpreters are provided for parents for whom English is an additional language, when necessary.
-A Family Support Worker is also available to assist vulnerable families.
+A Attendance officer is also available to assist vulnerable families.